Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   .. note::
     Due to the potentially sensitive nature of these data, they are currently collected only on pre-release version of Firefox.
 See bug 1686330.

+urlbar.zeroprefix.abandonment
+  A uint recording the number of abandonments of the zero-prefix view.
+  "Zero-prefix" means the search string was empty, so the zero-prefix view is the view that's shown when the user clicks in the urlbar before typing a search string.
+Often it's called the "top sites" view since normally it shows the user's top sites.
+"Abandonment" means the user opened the zero-prefix view but it was closed without the user picking a result inside it.
+This scalar was introduced in Firefox 110.0 in bug 1806765.

+urlbar.zeroprefix.engagement
+  A uint recording the number of engagements in the zero-prefix view.
+  "Zero-prefix" means the search string was empty, so the zero-prefix view is the view that's shown when the user clicks in the urlbar before typing a search string.
+Often it's called the "top sites" view since normally it shows the user's top sites.
+"Engagement" means the user picked a result inside the view.
+This scalar was introduced in Firefox 110.0 in bug 1806765.

+urlbar.zeroprefix.exposure
+  A uint recording the number of times the user was exposed to the zero-prefix view; that is, the number of times it was shown.
+"Zero-prefix" means the search string was empty, so the zero-prefix view is the view that's shown when the user clicks in the urlbar before typing a search string.
+Often it's called the "top sites" view since normally it shows the user's top sites.
+This scalar was introduced in Firefox 110.0 in bug 1806765.

 places.*
   This is places related telemetry.